-2.2 Co-Owner Member
+2.1.2.Co-Owner

-Shall be part Owner of the Yacht not designated as the Owner Member.
+Member Shall be part Owner of the Yacht not designated as the Owner Member.
+(No voting rights)

-2.3 Crew Member
+2.1.3.Crew Member

 Anyone who sails on a Victory in a race that has been organised solely by the Victory Class for twelve races during their first season shall be required to join the Victory Class as a Crew Member.
+(No voting rights)